nubesurrealista/NekoX/README.md

 - Don't send "/start" when restarting bot
 - Hide bottom overlay when in chat or sharing
 - Open webpages (ex. games) with mini-app mode
+- Prevent WebView being paused by opening chat from notification/menu
 - Skip confirmation on closing tab
 - Toggle to disable geolocation
 - Toggle to disable safe browsing